BennySemyonov/matrix-devops/README.md

 - [x] 13.
 Implement autoscaling for your Kubernetes deployment.

 - [x] 14.
 Set up monitoring and logging for your Kubernetes cluster (e.g., using Prometheus and Grafana/Zabbix).
+- Prometheus + Grafana #TODO give user to grafana

 Task 6: Automating Rollbacks

-- [ ] 15.
+- [x] 15.
 Implement automated rollbacks in your CI/CD pipeline based on predefined criteria (e.g., failed health checks).